kpdecker/jsdiff/README.md

     Options
     * `ignoreCase`: Same as in `diffChars`.
 Defaults to false.
+    * `intlSegmenter`: An optional [`Intl.Segmenter`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl/Segmenter) object (which must have a `granularity` of `'word'`) for `diffWords` to use to split the text into words.

+      By default, `diffWords` does not use an `Intl.Segmenter`, just some regexes for splitting text into words.
+This will tend to give worse results than `Intl.Segmenter` would, but ensures the results are consistent across environments; `Intl.Segmenter` behaviour is only loosely specced and the implementations in browsers could in principle change dramatically in future.
+If you want to use `diffWords` with an `Intl.Segmenter` but ensure it behaves the same whatever environment you run it in, use an `Intl.Segmenter` polyfill instead of the JavaScript engine's native `Intl.Segmenter` implementation.

+      Using an `Intl.Segmenter` should allow better word-level diffing of non-English text than the default behaviour.
+For instance, `Intl.Segmenter`s can generally identify via built-in dictionaries which sequences of adjacent Chinese characters form words, allowing word-level diffing of Chinese.
+By specifying a language when instantiating the segmenter (e.g. `new Intl.Segmenter('sv', {granularity: 'word'})`) you can also support language-specific rules, like treating Swedish's colon separated contractions (like *k:a* for *kyrka*) as single words; by default this would be seen as two words separated by a colon.

 * `Diff.diffWordsWithSpace(oldStr, newStr[, options])` - diffs two blocks of text, treating each word, punctuation mark, newline, or run of (non-newline) whitespace as a token.